3mdeb/openpower-coreboot-docs/devnotes/tpm_over_i2c.md

 Drivers like these are copied between projects and adapted, sometimes one device driver is derived from the other explicitly.
-This likely means that it won't be a major task to make a missing driver.
+This likely means that it won't be a major task to make a missing driver for chips whose documentation is available and is clear enough.

 Implementations seem to be centered around transfer functions, which implement send and receive operations on registers.